mdbergmann/knx-conn/README.md

                  (:off t))))
 ```

-This is fully asynchronous.
+This will toggle the state of a light and is fully asynchronous.
 The future of `request-value` is mapped to `write-value`.
 The result of `fmap` is again a future.

 The api may still be subject of change.